Waist to Hip Ratio

 Start by measuring the number of inches (or centimeters) around your waist.
 Men should start and finish at the naval.
 Women should measure midway between the bottom of the ribs and the top of the hip bone.
-Take the measurement while standing relaxed, no sucking the belly in!
+Measure while standing relaxed, no sucking the belly in!

 Women ideally want to have a waist-to-hip ratio below .80 while men should be below .95.
-If your number is higher than that, you are at a much higher risk of weight-related health problems including diabetes, hypertension and heart problems.
-If you find yourself near or above those danger numbers, you need to take steps today to start losing the fat.
+If your number is higher than that, you are at a much higher risk of weight-related health problems, including diabetes, hypertension and heart problems.
+If you find yourself near or above those dangerous numbers, you need to take steps today to start losing the fat.